 So although eating in Ireland was a little more challenging than eating in London and Paris where cafes are on every corner I came home inspired to make what turned out to be a new favorite recipe, this gorgeous Caesar Salad with Prosciutto and Perfectly Poached Egg!

-The Recipe: Caesar Salad with Prosciutto and Perfectly Poached Eggs
+The Recipe: Caesar Salad with Prosciutto Poached Egg

 Tips and what you will need: To learn to perfectly poach an egg, watch this 3 minute video.
 I recommend making your own mayo for the dressing! ( swear it’s easy and takes only a minute!
 You will need a microplane to grate Parmesan, a Y peeler to shave Parmesan, and sea salt. (affiliate links)